shipcloud/shipcloud-developer-portal/concepts/index.md

 either be a <code>company</code> or a person identified by <code>first_name</code> and <code>last_name</code>.
 So although the entries are marked as being optional, one of them has to be specified in the request.

+There are some [carrier specific things](#carrier-specific-address-handling) you have to take in mind.

+## Returns
+We're currently only supporting returns for DHL, HERMES and UPS.

+# Carrier specifics

 ## Carrier specific address handling

 ### DHL